sveltejs/vite-plugin-svelte/.changeset/angry-spiders-attack.md

 ---
-'@sveltejs/vite-plugin-svelte-inspector': minor
+'@sveltejs/vite-plugin-svelte-inspector': patch
-'@sveltejs/vite-plugin-svelte': minor
+'@sveltejs/vite-plugin-svelte': patch
 ---

-Add support for svelte-4 prereleases
+Ensure compatibility with Svelte 4 prereleases

-Note: We are going to remove `^4.0.0-next` from the peerDependency range in another minor release after svelte `4.0.0` final has been released.
+Note: We are going to remove `-next` from the Svelte peerDependency range in a minor release once Svelte `4.0.0` final has been released.